neume-network/website/src/posts/Unsolved Problems in the Neume Network.md

 installation or configuration of a neume network user.
 And it has to be able to handle many writes - ideally concurrently and even within separate threads.

-So to recapitulate, another unsolved problem in the neume network ecosystem is integrating a fitting embedded database into the stack towards enabling [Hifilabs](https://www.hifilabs.co/)'s [music-os](https://musicos.mirror.xyz/) use-case of showing "the latest tracks."
+So to recap, another unsolved problem in the neume network ecosystem is integrating a fitting embedded database into the stack towards enabling [Hifilabs](https://www.hifilabs.co/)'s [music-os](https://musicos.mirror.xyz/) use-case of showing "the latest tracks."